rackerlabs/support-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

 2. Confirm that you can ping the Rackspace KMS server by running the following command:

-        ping kms.rackspace.com
+        ping kms-server-from-table-above

-   **Note**: If there is a reply, move on to step 3.
+   **Note**: If there is a reply, move on to step 1c.
 No reply means that there is an interface, hardware, or routing issue.
 We recommend the following article for help resolving the issue: [Update ServiceNet routes on cloud servers](/how-to/updating-servicenet-routes-on-cloud-servers/)

 3. Set the KMS manually within the registry:

-        slmgr.vbs /skms kms.rackspace.com:1688
+        slmgr.vbs /skms kms-server-from-table-above:1688

 4. Request activation from the KMS:

         slmgr.vbs /ato

-    If you recieve the error  ``0xC004F074 The Key Management Server (KMS) is unavailable``, skip to step 9
+    If you recieve the error  ``0xC004F074 The Key Management Server (KMS) is unavailable``, skip to step 2

 5. If the device does not activate then the server may be set to MAK activation instead of KMS activation.
     To confirm which activation method is set on the device, run the following command:

-        SLMGR -dlv
+        slmgr -dlv

     Look for the **Product Key Channel** setting. **Volume:GVLK** means the device is set to **KMS activation**, **Volume:MAK** means the device is set to **MAK** activation.